 We completed a field project working on Buzzards Bay, MA with a NGO-based citizen scientist program.
 There are still considerable opportunities for data analysis and modeling of water quality and its impacts (e.g., nutrient eutrophication, hypoxia, ocean acidification, water clarity, recreational shell-fishing and aquaculture).
 Recent projects include regional ocean warming, remote sensing of water clarity, drivers of shell-fishing trends, and acidification from freshwater inputs, eutrophication, and sewage discharge.

 Ocean Carbon Observatory (OCO-2)

 We have funded projects to analyze and model data from the NASA OCO-2 satellite, which measures the atmosphere column carbon dioxide (CO2) concentration.
 The objective of the OCO-2 mission is to improve estimates of CO2 sources and sinks to the atmosphere including fossil fuel emissions and exchange with the land and ocean.

 Community Earth System Model (CESM) http://www.cesm.ucar.edu/

-We are part of a collaboration at UVA with folks in engineering and policy/economics to explore the potential impacts of carbon removal approaches (e.g., bioenergy with carbon capture and sequestration) for the Mid-Atlantic region.
-The work involves combining natural and social sciences utilizing as a framework an integrated assessment model of energy, agriculture, and water systems.
+We are part of a collaboration at UVA with folks in engineering and policy/economics to explore the potential impacts of carbon removal approaches (e.g., bioenergy with carbon capture and sequestration; direct air capture).
+The work involves combining natural and social sciences utilizing as a framework an integrated assessment model of energy, technology, agriculture, and water systems.